RsyncProject/rsync/rsync.1.md

 rsync module that is copied does not include symbolic links to `/etc/passwd` in the public section of the site.
 Using `--copy-unsafe-links` will cause any links to be copied as the file they point to on the destination.
-Using `--safe-links` will cause unsafe links to be omitted altogether.
-(Note that you must specify `--links` for `--safe-links` to have any effect.)
+Using `--safe-links` will cause unsafe links to be omitted by the receiver.
+(Note that you must specify or imply `--links` for `--safe-links` to have any effect.)

-Symbolic links are considered unsafe if they are absolute symlinks (start with `/`), empty, or if they contain enough ".." components to ascend from the directory being copied.
+Symbolic links are considered unsafe if they are absolute symlinks (start with `/`), empty, or if they contain enough ".." components to ascend from the top of the transfer.

 Here's a summary of how the symlink options are interpreted.
 The list is in order of precedence, so if your combination of options isn't mentioned, use the first line that is a complete subset of your options:

-0.  `--copy-links` Turn all symlinks into normal files (leaving no symlinks for any other options to affect).
+0.  `--copy-links` Turn all symlinks into normal files and directories (leaving no symlinks in the transfer for any other options to affect).
+0.  `--copy-dirlinks` Turn just symlinks to directories into real directories, leaving all other symlinks to be handled as described below.
-0.  `--links --copy-unsafe-links` Turn all unsafe symlinks into files and duplicate all safe symlinks.
+0.  `--links --copy-unsafe-links` Turn all unsafe symlinks into files and create all safe symlinks.
 0.  `--copy-unsafe-links` Turn all unsafe symlinks into files, noisily skip all safe symlinks.
-0.  `--links --safe-links` Duplicate safe symlinks and skip unsafe ones.
+0.  `--links --safe-links` The receiver skips creating unsafe symlinks found in the transfer and creates the safe ones.
-0.  `--links` Duplicate all symlinks.
+0.  `--links` Create all symlinks.

+For the effect of `--munge-links`, see the discussion in that option's section.

+Note that the `--keep-dirlinks` option does not effect symlinks in the transfer but instead affects how rsync treats a symlink to a directory that already exists on the receiving side.
+See that option's section for a warning.

 ## DIAGNOSTICS